The resolution quiver of Nakayama algebras which are minimal Auslander-Gorenstein: Proof of the main result

-where $A_i$ is a hereditary linear Nakayama algebra for all $i\leq r$.
+where $A_i$ is a hereditary linear Nakayama algebra for each $i\leq r$.
+By Lemma \ref{lem:finite-gld} $\dist A=1$ and $R(A)$ is connected of weight $1$.
 Let $S$ be a cyclic vertex in $R(A)$.
 Then $S$ is the simple module at the source of $A_i$ and $\tau^{-1}{S}$ is the simple module at the sink of $A_{i-1}$.
 Since $\tau^{-1}S$ is projective, it is black.